art4711/bmap_find/README.md

 a small case it's not really worth it to do anything about it.
 Populate remains slower, but that's quite natural and I can't see any way of making it more efficient.

+## Conclusion

+`p64v3r` is the best implementation.
+Yes, `p64v3r3` might be a hair faster in one very special case, but the code is bigger and uglier.

+For my application the tests are not enough, we also need to test iterating over the sets with values that aren't equal to the previously returned value + 1, but that's a problem I can't really simulate here.